310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu. shinobu took after chiaki when it comes to being liked by a strange person, i see.
+fufu. shinobu took after chiaki when it comes to being liked by a [strange person], i see.

-each one of you is taking after us in your own way — that makes me very, very happy.
+each one of you is taking after [us] in your own way — that makes me very, very [happy].

-i’m so glad i became human. it’s so warm and cozy…
+i am so glad i became [human]. it’s so warm and cozy…

-but that aside, how did everyone react to tetora’s confession? did they leave after they thought of him as “pathetic”…?
+but that aside, how did everyone [react] to tetora’s [confession]? did they leave after they thought of him as “pathetic”…?

-chiaki always seemed to be scared of that happening to him.
+chiaki always seemed to be terrified of [that] happening to him.
 {% endbubble %}

 {% bubble Shinobu %}